Bashir Khairy: From AI Theory to Responsible Execution

 Learning by Building

-Through the Academy, participants did not only learn about AI in theory.
+Through the FCA AI Lab Supercharged Academy, participants did not only explore AI concepts in theory.
+They worked on applying those concepts to real financial services challenges.

-Financial services is now moving from AI experimentation to AI implementation.
+Financial services is now moving into a new phase of AI adoption.

 That creates new demands for practitioners.